Default S3 method

 LSmeans(m0, effect="wool")

-#> estimate std.error statistic df p.value
+#> wool estimate std.error statistic df p.value lwr upr

 LE_matrix(m1, effect="wool")